 Catherine reads voraciously – she sets herself an annual target to read 52 books and usually doubles that figure, keeping a journal so that she remembers them all.

 She reads across a wide range of modern adult and children’s fiction, which is just as well as she is responsible for the whole of the event programme at Browsers and is constantly searching out authors to invite to Woodbridge.
 If we say it ourselves, she runs a fantastic events programme and it is not an easy job!

 Catherine is not in the bookshop every day as she is also a freelance journalist and that takes a lot of her time.
-She is also a keen rower, and last year travelled the length of the Thames in a Victorian skiff.
+She is also a keen rower, and a few years ago travelled the length of the Thames in a Victorian skiff.

 Ismay has started working part time at the shop, when she can be forced away from hockey and netball.
 She, too, is widely read and has a particular interest at the moment in historical fiction – if you need to know anything about Lyndsey Davis or Philippa Gregory, she is the one to go to.
 She also enjoyed 'John Saturnall’s Feast' and 'The Wilding' which her father persuaded her to read.
 Under her mother’s influence she is working her way through the 19th century classics, although she prefers the spiky Becky Sharp and the resourceful Agnes Grey to the feeble Austen heroines.